Miscellaneous

 @show_name(io::IO, obj)

-If either property :compact or :supercompact is set to true for io (see IOContext), print the name get_name(obj) of the object obj to the io stream.
-This macro either prints the name and returns from the current scope, or does nothing.
+If either is_terse(io) is true or property :compact is set to true for io (see IOContext), print the name get_name(obj) of the object obj to the io stream, then return from the current scope.
+Otherwise, do nothing.

 It is supposed to be used at the start of show methods as shown in the documentation.